2 Interpreting Scientific Figures

 The derivative of a function provides a measure of how fast a function is changing.
 The second derivative measures how that rate of change itself is changing.
 In this sense, it measures the curvature of a function.

 Many theoretical models depend on the curvature of functions to make their predictions.
 A common assumption employed in many theoretical models is that of concavity.
-A very common use of concavity in theory is when curve hows diminishing marginal returns.
+A very common use of concavity in theory is when curve shows diminishing marginal returns.
 The word “marginal” essentially means the derivative, so diminishing marginal returns means that the derivative of the function is getting smaller for larger values of the input.

 The classic trade-off model for the evolution of virulence relies on the concavity of transmissibility with respect to disease-induced mortality.
 If virulence produces decreasing marginal transmissibility with respect to disease-induced mortality, then selection will favor intermediate virulence.
 Denote virulence by \(x\).
 Both transmission and disease-induced mortality are functions of virulence: \(\beta(x)\) and \(\delta(x)\).
 The fitness measure for the pathogen is, as usual, \(R_0\), which we can write as